Particle-Network/particle-connectkit2.0-quickstart/README.md

 yarn dev
 ```

-## Build with Particle Connect
+## Build with Particle Connect (from scratch)

-To get started with Particle Connect  from scracth in your application, follow these steps:
+To get started with Particle Connect in your application, follow these steps:

 ### 🛠 Configuration & Integration